Welcome to KINASA! -Nagano-

 Walking distance 4.3km, requires 1.5– 2 hours)

-●Access to the start point (Kinasa Furusato Museum)
+●Access to the starting point (Kinasa Folk Museum)

 By bus…From Nagano Station (Zenkoji exit), please take bus number 74 (destination Kinasa) from bus stop no.7.
-It takes about 60 min to the last stop, Kinasa.
-Kinasa Furusato Museum is just in front of the last stop.
+It takes about 60 minutes to the last stop, Kinasa.
+Kinasa Folk Museum is right in front of the last stop.
 It is recommended to visit the museum first, then start walking.
-If you start walking from Kinasa Shrine or Shoganji Temple, please get off at the Kinasa Nakamachi bus stop before the last stop.
-Click here for timetable.
+If you want to start walking from Kinasa Shrine or Shoganji Temple, please get off at the Kinasa Nakamachi bus stop before the last stop.
+Click here for the timetable.

 ↑Click here for the map